 US-China in race to control 5G technology

 For a semiconductor company like Broadcom, there is a need towards identifying new ways to present their products.
 Currently, the 5G market is not yet fully tapped, and companies are still conducting more studies on how to monetize their products to create new revenue streams across different adoption timeframes.
-Fortunately, the companies are registering returns with massive growth in revenue.
+Fortunately, the companies are registering returns with massive growth in revenue and are among the best 5G stocks UK to buy.

 As the data highlights, most of Broadcom’s revenue came from China and the US, the two countries are leading 5G markets.
 Both countries are in a race to lead the 5G network since the top country will control critical intellectual property that will influence future wireless technologies.